Kidnapping of Elizabeth Smart: Backgrounds of the kidnappers

-On the day Mitchell and Debbie's divorce was finalized, he married Wanda Elaine Barzee (b.
-November 6, 1945, in Salt Lake City), a then-forty-year-old divorcee with six children.
-Barzee had a troubled relationship with her children; one of her daughters would later refer to her as a "monster," and she also claimed that when she was a child, Wanda fed her pet rabbit to her for dinner.
-Together, Mitchell and Barzee were actively involved in the LDS Church.
-Eventually Mitchell began going by the name "Immanuel," claiming to be a prophet of God who experienced visions.
-For this, he was excommunicated from the church.
-Barzee began going by the name "Hephzibah," and the two would panhandle and preach in downtown Salt Lake City.
+On the day his divorce from Debbie was finalized, Mitchell married Wanda Elaine Barzee (b.
+November 6, 1945, in Salt Lake City), a then-40-year-old divorcée with six children.
+Barzee had a troubled relationship with her children; one of her daughters would later refer to her as a "monster," and she also claimed that when she was a child, Barzee fed her pet rabbit to her for dinner.

+Together, Mitchell and Barzee became actively involved in the LDS Church.
+Eventually Mitchell began going by the name "Immanuel David Isaiah," claiming to be a prophet of God who experienced visions.
+The name relates to Mitchell's belief that he was the "Davidic Servant" spoken of in Avraham Gileadi's book The Literary Message of Isaiah.
+For this, the two were excommunicated from the church in absentia in June 2002.
+Barzee began going by the name "Hephzibah Eladah Isaiah" and the two would panhandle and preach in downtown Salt Lake City.
 Mitchell presented himself in an image that was akin to the image of Jesus, dressing in white robes and tunics, and growing a beard.

 Abduction

-In the early hours of June 5, 2002, Mitchell broke into the home of Edward and Lois Smart in the Federal Heights neighborhood of Salt Lake City, where they lived with their six children.
-He abducted 14-year-old Elizabeth from the bedroom she shared with her nine-year-old sister, Mary Katherine, who was awakened but pretended to be asleep, and later reported that:
+In the early hours of June 5, 2002, Mitchell broke into the home of Ed and Lois Smart in the Federal Heights neighborhood of Salt Lake City, where they lived with their six children.
+He abducted fourteen-year-old Elizabeth Smart from the bedroom she shared with her nine-year-old sister, Mary Katherine.
+Mary Katherine was awakened but pretended to be asleep, and later reported that: